MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/update-an-attributes-definition.md

 This workflow sample demonstrates how to update an attribute's definition through the Modeling service.

-You want to update the definition of the "Customer" attribute object under the Public Objects folder in the Strategy Tutorial project.
-The attribute object ID is `5D6C76C3A3F548A0B9ADE5F9D2AA65C6` in the Strategy Tutorial project.
+You want to update the definition of the "Customer" attribute object under the Public Objects folder in the MicroStrategy Tutorial project.
+The attribute object ID is `5D6C76C3A3F548A0B9ADE5F9D2AA65C6` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info